 Beauty lovers tend to look in the same traditional places for tips, news, and inspiration.
 There are magazines and sites like Byrdie, as well as blogs and social media accounts.
-But recently, the best, most insider-y beauty knowledge I’ve encountered has come from a deeply unexpected source.
-In fact, it’s not just unexpected, it’s top secret.
+But recently, the best insider beauty knowledge I’ve encountered has come from a deeply unexpected source.
+In fact, it’s not just unexpected; it’s top secret.
 Literally.

-This underground trove of beauty wisdom happens to exist in a secret Facebook group to which I was invited by an in-the-know colleague at Byrdie.
-The group’s name when I joined was “Beauty and Style Friendship Club,” though it has changed monikers multiple times since.
+This underground trove of beauty wisdom happens to exist in a secret Facebook group to which an in-the-know colleague at Byrdie invited me.
+When I joined, the group’s name was “Beauty and Style Friendship Club,” though it has changed monikers multiple times since.
 (In the spirit of secrecy, I won’t reveal its current name.)

 At first, I approached the group with skepticism.
 It seemed silly: virtual strangers exchanging beauty tips?
 What’s the point?
 We have Pinterest for that.

 But within a few hours of scrolling through the bustling discussion board, my skepticism dissolved.
-The group’s description beckons its 4900 members to post “anything beauty, fashion, or style related.”
+The group’s description beckons its thousands of members to post “anything beauty, fashion, or style-related.”
 You’d think this would be a recipe for anarchy, spam, and self-promotion.
 But take a quick scroll down the page, and you’ll find an impressive array of eclectic, fascinating content: photos of unique and skillfully executed makeup looks, new product recommendations, links to relevant articles, cautionary tales about certain products, and more.
 There is a strict no-spam policy, and people respect it.

 Furthermore, it’s informative.
 As a beauty editor, I tend to think I’m ahead of most trends.
 But the eclectic, fast-paced nature of this group allows under-the-radar beauty news and products to spread like wildfire.

 Nearly every day since I’ve joined the group, a member has posted a selfie of her attempt at creating faux freckles with makeup.
-This charming, slightly kitschy trend started picking up speed last year, after it was seen on the runways and on Instagram stars, including Chantel Jeffries and Kendall Jenner.
+This charming, slightly kitschy trend started picking up speed after being seen on the runways and Instagram stars, including Chantel Jeffries and Kendall Jenner.
 If the group is any indication, this trend is only going to get bigger.
-(Read more about the faux-freckle trend here).

 Witnessing beauty looks from people all across the gender spectrum has been a refreshing reminder of how artistic and expressive makeup can be.
 I thank the group’s diverse, supportive nature for making this possible.

-During one particularly deep binge of this Facebook group, I came across a thread started by a women voicing concerns about her belly button.
+During one intense binge of this Facebook group, I came across a thread started by a woman voicing concerns about her belly button.
 Nope, not her belly—her belly button.
-The woman lamented that her belly button was too large and horizontal for her liking, and that it was visible through clothes.
+The woman lamented that her belly button was too large and horizontal for her liking and visible through clothes.
 This made her feel self-conscious, and she asked the group if anyone else felt the same.

 Truthfully, I’ve never thought about the attractiveness of my belly button.
 But dozens of other members flocked to the post, swapping photos, laughs, and sob stories about their own belly button anxieties.
 (Some belly buttons were very deep, very shallow, or uniquely shaped—the variety was impressive.)
 I’d never seen so many strangers’ belly buttons in my life.
 But it was cool to watch this camaraderie develop.
 It reassured everyone in the thread that they weren’t alone.
 Plus, it reminded the rest of us of how diverse people’s insecurities can be.

 The consensus?
-The best Kylie dupe on the market is this one by Nyx, which you can pick up for $6 at Ulta.
+The best Kylie dupe on the market is this one by Nyx.
 The product is highly pigmented, velvety smooth, and nowhere near as drying as Kylie’s.

-Have you heard of Powder & Pandemonium’s false lashes?
-Or Ka’oir Cosmetics’s Kashmir Matte Liquid Lipsticks?
+Have you heard of Ka’oir Cosmetics’s Kashmir Matte Liquid Lipsticks?
 What about OnyxBox, a beauty subscription box created specifically for women of color?
 I heard about all these awesome boutique products from members of this unfailing group.
 Every time I start to think I’ve heard of every brand, they prove me wrong.

 Well, fallout-free color, anyway.
 Really though, if this secret Facebook group has taught me anything, it’s that beauty is meant to be playful.
 Now, I love me some no-makeup makeup and neutral blond hair.
 And recently, that’s been my go-to look.
 But these new digital friends and muses helped reunite my love of color.
 Last weekend, I sported temporary teal tips and glitter all over my face.
 Today, I’m wearing giant (symmetrical!) winged eyeliner.
 And I have this vibrant group to thank.